 Famous or notable Wing Chun practitioners:

-- Ip Man (Yip Man): Bruce Lee's original master.
+- Ip Man (or Yip Man): Bruce Lee's original master.
 Founder of the Yip Man Branch of Wing Chun, arguably the most popular and well known branch in the world.
-Currently enjoying a surge of popularity in wake of Donnie Yen's portrayal of him in his biopic.
+Currently enjoying a surge of popularity in wake of Donnie Yen's (mostly fictional) portrayal of him in a film series.

 - Wong Shun Leung: Student of Ip Man, the man who codified the Yip Man Branch of Wing Chun into a complete system, also Bruce Lee's tutor.